 About Duncan Stoddart

 I provide in-person psychotherapy & counselling for individuals.
 I currently manage a psychotherapy practice in central Shrewsbury.
-I am a fully accredited psychotherapist & counsellor with over 18 years experience.
+I am a fully accredited psychotherapist & counsellor with 19 years experience.

 I offer an introductory meeting that can help you feel clearer about whether to engage in psychotherapy or counselling.
 Some people find that a few sessions of therapy can help them address a specific problem, while others choose to work on a longer-term basis to help focus on deeper issues.